sjoerd20/mProgProject/PROCESS.md

 - Implemented the Toolbar in each Activity separate instead of using a BaseActivity

 # day 5
-Working of connecting Firebase to application
+Working on connecting Firebase to application

 ### Decisions
 - Decided to make a singleton of the FireBase class.
 This make it easier to use the class through multiple activities, while ensuring there is always maximal one instance of the FireBase class